Large Language Models (LLMs)

 JetBlue

 JetBlue has deployed “BlueBot,” a chatbot that uses open source generative AI models complemented by corporate data, powered by Databricks.
-This chatbot can be used by all teams at JetBlue to get access to data which is governed by role.
+This chatbot can be used by all teams at JetBlue to get access to data governed by role.
 For example, the finance team can see data from SAP and regulatory filings, but the operations team will only see maintenance information.

 Chevron Phillips